danielraban/cordova-diagnostic-plugin/README.md

 Registers a function to be called when a runtime permission request has completed.
 Pass in a falsey value to de-register the currently registered function.

-    cordova.plugins.diagnostic.registerPermissionRequestCompleteHandler(successCallback);
+    cordova.plugins.diagnostic.hathway.registerPermissionRequestCompleteHandler(successCallback);

 #### Parameters

 - {Function} successCallback -  The callback which will be called when a runtime permission request has completed.
-The function is passed a single object parameter which defines a key/value map, where the key is the permission requested (defined as a value in cordova.plugins.diagnostic.permission) and the value is the resulting authorisation status of that permission as a value in cordova.plugins.diagnostic.permissionStatus.
+The function is passed a single object parameter which defines a key/value map, where the key is the permission requested (defined as a value in cordova.plugins.diagnostic.hathway.permission) and the value is the resulting authorisation status of that permission as a value in cordova.plugins.diagnostic.hathway.permissionStatus.

 #### Example usage